c-blake/suggest/README.md

 A .tabl pointing to (keyIx->varlen.keys, .sugg=varlen[array[CNo]])
 and a .meta(ix,cnt) file pointing to varlen .corp.
 ```

-varlen[arr[CNo]] is an typical allocation arena with early entries the heads of
+`varlen[arr[CNo]]` is an typical allocation arena with early entries the heads
-per-listSz free lists.
+of per-list-size free lists.

 I originally wrote this to understand and perhaps debunk SymSpell, though the
 work has (sort of) validated it.
 Or not.
 Let you, dear reader, are the judge.